Shavon63/meal_prep_enterprise/README.md

  <h1>user stories<h1>
  <ul>
-   <li>as a 300lb woman i'm very subconcious about my weight, i haveant done anything athletic since that one time at 12 where i got chased all the way by our neighborhood dog.
+   <li>as a 300lb woman i'm very subconcious about my weight, i haveant done anything athletic since that one time at 12 where i got chased all the way home by our neighborhood dog.
 Me knowing myself that i am not a gym person i decided to look through google to find a solution on loosing weight that didnt involve anything extream.
-I came accross Meal-prep-nyc and i beleieve t=with their keto program i can make the change of my life.</li>
+I came accross Meal-prep-nyc and i beleieve that with their keto program i can make the change of my life.</li>
    <br />
    <li>As a gym body i have a yearly regiment on cutting and bulking that i do religeously.
 At this point i have it down to a science.
 I was looking for a great meal prep sapp that offers keto because its coming back to that time of year where i start cutting weight and the keto diet is top3 best ways too do so.</li>
    <br />